 - sea salt to taste

 - Preheat oven to 350°.
 Place the Brie into a cast iron skillet, casserole dish, or pie plate (see note).
 Place into the oven and bake for 5-15 minutes, until softened but not completely melted.

 - Meanwhile, combine honey, walnuts, rosemary, and dried fruit (if using).
 Stir until completely combined.
 If your honey is really thick you can place it in the microwave for a few seconds to thin it out a bit.
-Don't microwave it too long or it will become watery.
+Don't microwave it too long or it will become really thin.